bluewind-embedded-systems/things-public-docs/deploy-greenwich.md

 using secure and managed communication channels.

-You (the information consumer) will find organized data on a very simple database built on the MySQL engine.
+You (the information consumer) will find organized data on a very simple database built with a MySQL engine.
 You don't need to start or stop acquisition, and you will not have to log and manage connections time and bandwidth.
 You will simply query a remote database and consume rows of data.

 ![Things and Greenwich](assets/things_gw.png)

-Following example shows how to connect and prepare a standard query for stored messages, for a given user (console on a Linux based host with MySQL installed, the same applies to Microsoft Windows).
+The following example shows how to connect and prepare a standard query for stored messages, for a given user (console on a Linux based host with MySQL installed, the same applies to Microsoft Windows).
 Data extracted here show some location points and voltage measured on the internal battery of a Greenwich module: